The Tiny house Blog

 Eat Healthy

 With your tiny kitchen, try to eat as healthy as possible.
 Prepare your own meals, count your calories, and try to eat wholesome foods that are not processed.
-That isn’t to say that you can’t have a treat on occasion but try to stay relatively healthy.
+If space or time is a limitation, consider options like high-protein meals delivered to your home.
+These meals can ensure you’re getting nutritious food without the hassle of preparation.

 Drink Sparingly